Ollie Bassett: Pacific FC

 Following a stint with Nuneaton Borough, Bassett signed with Canadian Premier League side Pacific FC on 29 April 2021.
 In his season with the Tridents, Bassett contributed with 2 goals and 3 assists as Pacific won the league.
 After a strong start to the season, Bassett started to see his minutes decrease as the season progressed, and did not play a single minute in the playoffs.
 Despite interest from the club to trigger his club option for next season, Bassett preferred to move on and find an opportunity to play more regular minutes elsewhere.
 In January 2022, Pacific confirmed that Bassett had left the club.

 Atlético Ottawa

-On 26 January 2022, Bassett switched to Canadian Premier League side Atlético Ottawa signing a two-year contract with an option for a third year.
+In January 2022, Bassett switched to Canadian Premier League side Atlético Ottawa signing a two-year contract with an option for a third year.
 On Jun 9, 2022, capping off a hot start to the season, Bassett was named the CPL's Player of the Month for the month of May 2022.
-On October 28, 2022, he was awarded the CPL’s Player of the Year and Player’s Player of the Year awards.
+Bassett played a crucial role for Ottawa, and led to the team to finish as regular season champions, but they ultimately lost in the final to Forge FC.
+On October 28, 2022, he was awarded the CPL's Player of the Year and Player's Player of the Year awards.
+In 2023, Bassett, along with Cavalry's Myer Bevan, led the league in scoring with 11 goals.
+After the 2024 season, he announced his departure from the club.

+Tampa Bay Rowdies

+On 27 November 2024, the Tampa Bay Rowdies announced that they had signed Bassett as their first new player ahead of the 2025 season.